 With single-cell resolution, scientists now have a good idea of what amyloid plaques do to nearby cells in the brains of mice.
 Scientists led by Bart De Strooper, KU Leuven, Belgium, used a combination of spatial transcriptomics and in situ hybridization to build a detailed map of the gene-expression changes that occur around β-amyloid deposits.
 Coordinated changes of astrocyte and microglial transcriptomes indicated crosstalk between the cells.
 Oligodendrocytes did their own thing, ramping up expression of myelin-related genes soon after plaques deposited, only to temper that as plaque load increased.
 In their paper posted August 12 on bioRχiv, the authors conclude that plaques, rather than being innocuous sequela of pathology, induce strong and coordinated cellular responses.
 The work builds on the concept of a “cellular phase” of AD originally proposed by De Strooper and Eric Karran, then at Alzheimer Research U.K., Cambridge (see Alzforum Mar 2016 webinar).

-- In mice, amyloid plaques prompt transcriptomic shifts in nearby cells.
+- In mice, amyloid plaques prompt nearby cells to shift transcription.

-- Oligodendrocytes overexpress, but later underexpress, genes needed for myelin repair.
+- Oligodendrocytes overexpress, and later underexpress, genes needed for myelin repair.

 “It’s a really fascinating study because it combines a whole-brain approach across the disease course with cell-specific analysis,” said Pieter Jelle Visser, VU University Medical Center, the Netherlands.
 He was not involved in the research.
 “Most previous studies use a more focused approach on cell type or region, but with these combined techniques, it’s possible to capture the larger picture.”